Prosdino95/SOFTWARE-ENGINEERING-2/implementation/ITD.rst

 Travlendar was projected to be easy, simple, UI friendly, client-server application and cross-platforming.
 So why not using Web Programmation and Framework?

 Frontend is based on ModelViewControl and EventDispatching (see DD) and javascript libraries like JQuery are perfect for this scope.
 Also we didn't wanted to reinvent the wheel so we needed to have OpenSource, Full Documented and Maintened Libraries for the project.
-Also Javascript - Html - CSS are perfect for client-server application, are used for Web Programming!
+Also Javascript,html and CSS are perfect for client-server application and are used for Web Programming.

-But the key is that we needed a cross-platforming language whose code is the same for a Broswer Application, Client Application, Android/iOS/Mobile Application.
-AND JAVASCRIPT CAN DO IT! thanks to OpenSource libraries like Electron and Cordova you can REUSE your javascript to build an android/ios/mobile COMPLETE application without changing a line of code!
-SOUNDS INCREDIBLE!
+But the key is that we needed a cross-platforming language whose code is the same for a Broswer Application, Client Application, Android/iOS/Mobile Application, javascript can obviously be run on a variety of platforms and thus allows easy integration to new platforms. thanks to OpenSource libraries like Electron and Cordova you can reuse your javascript to build a complete android/ios/mobile application without changing a line of code.

-Other key reason is that Javascript is a simple and concise language with an INFINITE library and API support which can let you create a full working web application WITHOUT using a CLASS!
+Other key reason is that Javascript is a simple and concise language with a vast library and API support which can let you create a full working web application with ease.

-Also Html5 is great to build UI layout, and CSS helps you to have a layout much RESPONSIVE as possible.
+Also Html5 is great to build UI layout, and CSS helps you to have a layout much responsive as possible.
-...DO WE NEED MORE REASONS?

-LIBRARIES USED:
+Libraries used:

 * FullCalendar API. https://fullcalendar.io/
 * OpenLayers v3 API. https://openlayers.org/